dalvangriebler/NPB-CPP/README.md

 # Warning: this project is continued at [NPB-CPP](https://github.com/GMAP/NPB-CPP)

-## We are happy to announce that both NPB Kernels and pseudo-application are available at our new repository [NPB-CPP](https://github.com/GMAP/NPB-CPP).
+## :sound: We are happy to announce that both NPB Kernels and pseudo-application are available at our new repository [NPB-CPP](https://github.com/GMAP/NPB-CPP). :smile:

 This was our first work on NAS Parallel Benchmark (NPB) suite and many other works are now continuing this project in many different ways.

-*Note: this repository will no longer be updated, therefore, follow us at [NPB-CPP](https://github.com/GMAP/NPB-CPP)*
+:sound:*Note: this repository will no longer be updated, therefore, follow us at [NPB-CPP](https://github.com/GMAP/NPB-CPP)*

 ## How to cite this work